robertefry/RockHopperStandards/README.md

     PROTOTYPE
     # (optional) A custom name for target-specific cache options.
     CACHE_NAME <the_target_name>
+    # (optional) Disable the creation of an execution command.
+    DISABLE_EXECUTION_COMMAND
     # (optional) Disable promoting compiler warnings to errors.
     DISABLE_WARNING_PROMOTION
     # (optional) Enable export of all symbols for library targets.